New & Prospective Undergraduates

 May 1: Pay enrollment deposit to the Office of Undergraduate Admissions.

 June 1: Some students may be required to submit additional documents as part of the application process.
-The Office of Financial Aid will contact students by email if they must submit additional documents.
-(Students may sign in to Wolverine Access for a list of requested documents.)
+The Office of Financial Aid will contact students by email if this is required and students should sign in to Wolverine Access to view a list of needed documents.)
 We must receive any requested additional documents by June 1 to consider you for all aid programs.

 (return to top of page)